There can’t be credible election without improvement of electoral laws — PDP

 “We are also going to engage the civil societies on electoral reforms.

-READ ALSO: PDP urges FG to do more in tackling security, economy
+READ ALSO: Claims of our governors defecting to APC untrue ― PDP

-“As a party we have seen that the issue of electoral frauds, abuses, hijack of electoral process can only be redeemed if every Nigerian agrees in unison that we must amend the rules.
+“As a party, we have seen that the issue of electoral frauds, abuses, hijack of the electoral process can only be redeemed if every Nigerian agrees in unison that we must amend the rules.

 “This is why the PDP has agreed to work in concert with CSOs, faith-based organisations, community leaders to entrench a law in the system in which the people can truly elect their representatives.”

-Ologbondiyan also disclosed that the party had resolved to go for electronic membership drive by first quarter of 2021.
+Ologbondiyan also disclosed that the party had resolved to go for an electronic membership drive by the first quarter of 2021.

 “As you know even the Independent National Electoral Commission (INEC) is contemplating going for electronic election.